Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Results

-The final stage is given by the violet dots and represents the addition of further atmospheric species to the best models of previous stages, in this case the one containing H$_2$O$+$CrH.
-Regarding the alkali metals, the inclusion of K in WASP-31b's atmospheric model is preferred with a DS of 1.28 as compared to the H$_2$O+CrH model, whereas the model including both Na and K leads to a DS${=}0.68$.
-Hence, statistical evidence is found only for the absorption signature of K. The K-detection corresponds to weak evidence at a confidence level of ${\sim}2.2\sigma$ over the H$_2$O$+$CrH model.
+The final stage is given by the violet dots and represents the addition of further atmospheric species to the best models of previous stages, in this case the one containing H$_2$O and CrH.
+Regarding the alkali metals, the inclusion of K in the WASP-31b atmospheric model is preferred, with a DS of 1.28 as compared to the H$_2$O+CrH model, whereas the model that includes both Na and K leads to a DS of 0.68.
+Hence, statistical evidence is only found for the absorption signature of K. The K detection corresponds to weak evidence at a confidence level of ${\sim}2.2\sigma$ over the H$_2$O$+$CrH model.
 The fact that the detection of K is mainly based on a single strong absorption peak can explain this weak evidence since the signature is covered by just a single data point.
-Naturally, providing a better fit to only 1 out of 63 data points may correspond to such a weak increase in Bayesian Evidence.
-In this final stage, we also examined the individual addition of FeH, CP or NH$_3$ to the H$_2$O$+$CrH model, since these species correspond to the highest Evidences in the previous stage of including 2 atmospheric species.
-Compared to the H$_2$O$+$CrH model, the addition of NH$_3$ or CP leads to a small DS ($0.98$ and $0.56$ respectively) and the addition of FeH leads to a negative DS of ${-}1.15$.
-None of these are significant according to Jeffreys' scale.
+Naturally, providing a better fit to only one out of 63 data points may correspond to such a weak increase in Bayesian evidence.
+In this final stage, we also examined the individual additions of FeH, CP, and NH$_3$ to the H$_2$O$+$CrH model since these species correspond to the highest evidence levels in the previous stage, which included two atmospheric species.
+Compared to the H$_2$O$+$CrH model, the addition of NH$_3$ or CP leads to a small DS ($0.98$ and $0.56$, respectively) and the addition of FeH leads to a negative DS of ${-}1.15$.
+None of these are significant according to the Jeffreys' scale.